FFTAI/fftai.github.io/docs/concepts/about_gr1.md

-# About GR-1
+# About GR Series Robots

-The Fourier GR-1 represents a versatile humanoid robot, boasting a configuration of up to 40 FSA joints capable of delivering peak joint torque of 230 N.m.
-Its advanced whole-body control algorithm empowers the robot with an impressive 44 degrees of freedom.
+The Fourier GR (General Robot) series stands as a testament to the versatility of humanoid robots.
+These robots feature a configuration that includes up to 40 FSA (Fourier Smart Actuator) joints, capable of delivering a peak joint torque of 230 N.m.
+What sets them apart is their advanced whole-body control algorithm, which empowers the robot with an impressive total of 44 degrees of freedom.

 ![](static/about_gr1.png ":size=80%")